Maryann Beerling , Chief Executive Officer

-Debby Francis came to non-profits by way of the education field.
+Debby Francis came to the non-profit sector by way of the education field.
 With a Masters degree in Education, she taught the writing portion of freshman and sophomore English to English as a Second Language students at Glendale High School, Glendale, Arizona.
 That position led to the Title I Unit at the Arizona Department of Education working with Tucson-area school districts and charters to support their Title I programs.
 After a move to Tucson in 2010, she was the schools grants manager for the non-profit social service agency, Pima Prevention Partnership.
 In that capacity, she wrote and monitored all of the school grants for PPP’s charters.
 Currently, she will be using her experience in grant writing and compliance activities to support Compass Affordable Housing.

 Becky Peters, Community Housing Assistant

-Jody Thompson Steehler, Tenant Services Specialist/Community Housing Assistant
+Jody Thompson Steehler, Community Housing Assistant

 Yolanda Avalos, Accounting